nais/doc/docs/reference/observability/auto-config.md

 ## Java Agent

+The OpenTelemetry Java Agent is a Java agent that automatically instruments your Java application.
+The agent is responsible for collecting telemetry data and sending it to the OpenTelemetry Collector.

+It is attached to your JVM automatically at startup using the [`JAVA_TOOL_OPTIONS`](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/envvars002.html) environment variable.

 ### Supported libraries, frameworks, application servers, and JVMs

 The OpenTelemetry Java Agent supports many popular libraries, frameworks, application servers, and JVMs.
 A full list of supported libraries and frameworks can be found on the open-telemetry/opentelemetry-java-instrumentation repository.